Raphael-Boichot/Raphael-Boichot/README.md

 I publish lot of codes in Matlab because it is generally the straightest way of solving scientific problems (and I can afford the licence at work for the moment).
 I try my best to propose [GNU Octave](https://octave.org/) versions for projects non related to my scientific activity.

-My repos generally come with a long writeup because I'm convinced that good stories make good projects. **All tinkerings presented here are open-source, working (tested), finished and documented.**
+My repos generally come with a long writeup because I'm convinced that good stories make good projects. **All tinkerings presented here are open-source, working (tested), finished and documented.** I'm not looking for any sponsorship and I'm not selling anything, I'm not a bum.